learn-the-web/topics/jekyll-cheat-sheet/index.md

             ```
       - name: '*Posts*'
         details:
-          - 'Posts are like block posts or news articles—time based, ordered content.'
+          - 'Posts are like blog posts or news articles—time based, ordered content.'
           - '*Posts must be inside the `_posts` folder.*'
           - 'Name posts in the following, strict format: `YYYY-MM-DD-file-name.md`'
           - '**All the data is found in the variable `site.posts`**'